A prime system with many self-joinings: Introduction

-The idea of the explicit construction of our system carried out in Section~\ref{sec:construction} is to start with a particular odometer system on which we carefully control the dynamics, in a way such that the alphabet size is a fixed size most of the time, but is perturbed on a sequence of times tending to infinity quickly.
-We then choose a particular set and study the first return map to this set.
-The system constructed in this way has many self-joinings, and this would, a prioiri, seem like an obstruction to constructing prime transformations.
-However, by the introduction of times in the underlying odometer that disrupt the regularity of the returns, we build asymmetry into the system, guaranteeing that none of these self-joinings arise from factors (Sections~\ref{sec:coding} and~\ref{sec: end}).
+In Section 2, we introduce general concepts from ergodic theory.
+In Section 3, we define our system $(Y,\nu,T)$, as the first return map of an odometer to a compact set, and then we set up the basic notation used throughout and prove first results on the mixing properties of the system.
+In Section 4, we show that our system is not quasi-distal and that its self joinings form a Poulsen simplex.
+In Section 6, we show that our system is prime, building heavily on ingredients developed in Section 5.
+As our arguments are technical and require some additional development, we defer conceptual descriptions of the proofs to Sections 4 and 5, after the preliminary tools have already been defined.

-Our methods for building self-joinings and building self-joinings that can not be distal extensions of the base system are fairly soft and general (if a little involved).
-To do this we build on earlier results of the first named author and Eskin~\cite{CE}, where they show that for almost every 3-IET, its self-joinings form a Paulsen simplex.
+Our methods for building self-joinings and building self-joinings that can not be distal extensions of the base system are fairly soft and general (if technical and involved).

 Our proof that the transformation is prime is more combinatorial, making heavy use of the specific construction.
 This should not be surprising, because being prime is a meager property~\cite{ageev finite extension} in the space of measure preserving transformations (with the weak topology).
 Nevertheless, an ideology of this work is that it may still be a fairly common property.
 In particular, we conjecture that in some families of measure preserving transformations almost every system is prime.
 To be specific:

-\begin{conjecture} Almost every $3$-IET is prime. \end{conjecture} Although this may hold more generally for a $k$-IET, such a conjecture is out of reach at this point, both in terms of the methods of~\cite{CE} and other ingredients that would be needed to prove this.
+\begin{conjecture} Almost every $3$-IET is prime. \end{conjecture} Although this may hold more generally for a $k$-IET, such a conjecture is out of reach at this point, but for a $3$-IET, some of these tools are already developed with the methods of~\cite{CE}.

 A second conjecture, closer to the work of this paper, is stated in Section~\ref{sec:construction}, after we have developed some further background.